Experimental Physical Chemistry:

 You have to hand in a report to the assistant no later than two weeks after the experiment has been carried out.
 After three submissions, the report must be approved, no later than two months after the last day of the lab course (final report approval deadline).
 Please note that the assistant may refuse to thoroughly correct the report should there be serious shortcomings or important content missing–you effectively lose one of the three submissions.
 The PCF Reporting Checklist (available in Stud.IP) will protect you from such problems, and it is best to read through it before writing the first report.

 In addition to the laboratory work, you will participate in a seminar during which you will listen to talks by other participants and also give a talk yourself.
 Your goal is to clearly explain a topic that is relevant to the lab course in 20 minutes.
-A handout of three to six pages will help you to do this.
-The talk will be supported by an assistant.
-In order to promote a lively discussion, we require that you ask at least one question in the seminar and record it along with your answer.
+Your presentation slides will be shared with the course participants and serve as a handout.
+A teaching assistant will be assigned to your talk and provide feedback and corrections.
+In order to promote a lively discussion, we require that you ask at least one question in the seminar.

 (For the previous semester, click here.)

 In the winter term, two lab courses per topic run parallel over a time period of 3 weeks from mid February to beginning of March, see the schedule below.
 Note that you can participate in only one of these courses.
 Doing two lab courses is only possible in summer semesters.

 Preparatory Meeting (Vorbesprechung)